yichao-l/yichao/about.md

 permalink: /about/
 ---

-I'm interested in pursuing the complementary goals of engineering more human-like machine intelligence systems and understanding human learning in computational terms, with the ultimate goal of reaching Artificial General Intelligence (AGI), by exercising a variety of tools -- primarily, Neural Networks, Bayesian Modelling, Formal Languages -- rooted in areas in mathematics --  Calculus, Probability, Algebra and Logic -- and guided by ideas from different communities -- Computer Science, Cognitive Science, and Neuroscience -- and more broadly applying methodologies from empirical, theoretical, computational and data-driven science.
+I'm interested in pursuing the complementary goals of engineering more human-like machine intelligence systems and understanding human learning in computational terms, with the ultimate goal of reaching Artificial General Intelligence (AGI), by exercising a variety of tools -- primarily, Neural Networks, Bayesian Modelling, Formal Languages -- rooted in areas in mathematics --  Calculus, Probability, Algebra and Logic -- guided by ideas from different communities -- Computer Science, Cognitive Science, and Neuroscience -- and more broadly from empirical, theoretical, computational and data-driven science.

 Outside the main research, I have strong appreciation of truth and bueaty, as they are found in nature, maths, and art.